Jeroen-DeMeester/rijks-wikidata-bot/README.md

 The script will add `P13234` claims for valid rows in the CSV.

+Related statements (`P195` - collection, `P217` - inventory number, `P276` - location) are added **only when absent**, to support correct modelling and compliance with the expectations of the Rijksmuseum ID property on Wikidata.

 ## Logging

 All logs are saved in the logs/ directory with a timestamp: